 There are two types of training routes available:

-The School Direct Training Programmes enables applicants to train directly with our partners schools where they will be fully supported and nurtured.
+The School Direct Training Programmes enables applicants to train directly with our partner schools where they will be fully supported and nurtured.

 You will be trained in a highly supportive and inspirational environment and will develop the rigour, professional knowledge, understanding and skills necessary for the delivery of creative, purposeful and challenging teaching and learning.
 Many of the schools in our partnership have highly developed and outstanding Early Years practice and so your training will be well supported by outstanding practitioners.